- What is the RBC Race for the Kids?

 - Is the route accessible to wheelchair users?

-The 5k + 10k routes are accessible to wheelchair users, and we encourage everyone to come out and participate or cheer on the participants in this race.
+The 5K route is accessible to wheelchair users, and we encourage everyone to come out and participate or cheer on the participants in this race.
+Unfortunately, due to the terrain of the 10K route it is not wheelchair accessible.

 - Is there a registration fee to participate?